Ubuntu Is Switching to Wayland

 X11's main flaw is that it's supposed to be inefficient.
 It might be, but I've never noticed any significant differe

+I remember when Mir was getting started that many wondered why Canonical put the effort into Mir instead of contributing to more universal projects.
+Looks like Canonical is reaping what it sowed by starting its own projects instead of just working on existing projects.

+While I think Canonical's intentions with Unity and Mir were not as benevolent as they portrayed, have to remem

 So what makes Ubuntu different from Fedora?
-(Score:1)
+(Score:2, Interesting)

 With Ubuntu's switching to PulseAudio, to systemd, to GNOME 3, and now to Wayland, what is it that makes Ubuntu different from Fedora?